rushsteve1/stevemod/README.md

 players or those who struggle finding enough.

-Vegetable Oil is more easily renewable, but slower due to farming and requires the Fruitpress to create.
+Vegetable Oil is more easily renewable, but slower due to farming and requires the Fruitpress and a barrel to create.

 ### Craftable Omok Pieces